Types Of Nightmares And How To Cope With Them

 Are nightmares dangerous to your health?

 Nightmares can be so intense that you may wake up feeling you have narrowly escaped death.
 Your heart may be racing, and you may be breathing rapidly.
-This often results from a combination of emotional stress caused by the nightmare and your physical reaction to the emotional stress.
+This reaction often results from a combination of emotional stress caused by the nightmare and your physical response to that stress.

 Nightmares aren't likely to cause any immediate harmful effects.
-However, there is evidence that nightmares can affect both our physical and mental health.
+However, there is evidence that nightmares can affect physical and mental health.
 If you have frequent nightmares, you may become sleep-deprived.
-Sleep deprivation can contribute to heart disease or obesity-related diseases.
-It can also increase depression or anxiety and exacerbate other mental health conditions.
+Sleep deprivation can contribute to heart disease or obesity-related diseases and may increase depression or anxiety or exacerbate other mental health conditions.

 Types of nightmares